aws-cloudformation/cloudformation-cli/doc_source/resource-type-cli-submit.md

 ## Output<a name="resource-type-cli-submit-output"></a>

-Resource provider registration is an asynchronous operation\.
-You can use the supplied registration token to track the progress of your provider registration request using the [DescribeTypeRegistration](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_DescribeTypeRegistration.html) action of the CloudFormation API\.
+Extension registration is an asynchronous operation\.
+You can use the supplied registration token to track the progress of your extension registration request using the [DescribeTypeRegistration](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_DescribeTypeRegistration.html) action of the CloudFormation API\.